Canonical Transformation Path to Gauge Theories of Gravity: General spacetime transformation of systems of scalar-, vector-, and tensor fields

 Generally speaking, the form of the coupling term in gauge theories is uniquely determined by the particular global symmetry property of the system, which is rendered local.
 The $\gamma\indices{^{\xi}_{\alpha\beta}}$ in Eq.~(\ref{eq:trans-conn-coeff}) need not be symmetric in the lower indices $\alpha$ and $\beta$~\cite{hehl76}.
 Yet, restricting the theory to only the symmetric part of $\gamma\indices{^{\xi}_{\alpha\beta}}$---which is equivalent to postulating a vanishing torsion of spacetime---greatly simplifies the field equations for the spacetime dynamics.

-Now, the connection coefficients $\gamma\indices{^{\xi}_{\alpha\beta}}$ appear as external gauge fields whose dynamics are not determined by the amended Hamiltonian $\tilde{\HCd}_{1}$.
-The generating function~(\ref{eq:gen-ex5}) must be amended to define the transformation rule~(\ref{eq:trans-conn-coeff}) in order to also include the dynamics of the gauge fields into the description of the dynamical system as provided by the final amended Hamiltonian.
+We have now successfully eliminated the arbitrary coefficients $\partial x^\xi/\partial X^\mu$ and their derivatives by replacing them with the physical gauge fields $\gamma\indices{^{\xi}_{\alpha\beta}}$, i.e., the connection coefficients.
+Yet, these coefficients constitute \emph{external} gauge fields whose dynamics are not determined by the amended Hamiltonian $\tilde{\HCd}_{1}$.
+In order to include the dynamics of the gauge fields into the description of the dynamical system, the generating function~(\ref{eq:gen-ex5}) must be amended accordingly to also define the transformation rule~(\ref{eq:trans-conn-coeff}).
 The set of canonical transformation rules then also yields the rules for the conjugates of the gauge fields and the rule for a second amended Hamiltonian $\tilde{\HCd}_{2}$.
-In other words, the gauge fields are now treated as internal fields, whose dynamics is described by a second amended Hamiltonian $\tilde{\HCd}_{2}$.
-As it comes out, the set of canonical equations then establishes a closed set of coupled field equations, hence, no further gauge quantities need to be introduced.
+In other words, the gauge fields are now treated as \emph{internal} fields such that the system described by $\tilde{\HCd}_{2}$ is closed.
+The ensuing set of canonical equations will turn out to establish a closed set of coupled field equations, hence, no further gauge quantities need to be introduced.
 This ``miracle,'' as an important and welcome surprise, will be the topic of the next section.